Zombie-220/Fishing/README.md

 ## What does this application do
 ~~Helps to spend the saved time on other useless activities~~
-The app does the fishing for you (more details in the "How to start using" section).
+The app does the fishing for you.

 ## Step-by-step guide how to use it
 ### Install and launch